Collegiate Reformed Protestant Dutch Church: c.1643 church

 The second church was located within Fort Amsterdam's walls.
 The stone church had a spire with weathercock, and was the tallest structure in the city.
-After the fall of New Amsterdam to the British, the structure was reused as a military garrison church for the Anglican faith.
+After the fall of New Amsterdam to the English, the structure was reused as a military garrison church for the Anglican faith.

 This church was the site where the Rev. Everardus Bogardus denounced Director-General of New Netherland Willem Kieft's administration during Kieft's War – which was probably the reason the church was moved into the fort in the first place – and where the banished shipwreck survivor Cornelis Melyn returned and caused a writ from the States General to be presented to Petrus Stuyvesant on March 8, 1649.
 As Burton describes the confrontation:

 1693 Garden Street Church

-The Garden Street Church, located on what is now Exchange Place, was built to replace the garrison church after its appropriation by the British.
+The Garden Street Church, located on what is now Exchange Place, was built to replace the garrison church after its appropriation by the authorities.
 The congregation was granted a full charter as the Dutch Church in America by King William III of England on May 19, 1696.